2016rshah/blog/posts/12-books-12-months-2019.md

 Becoming by Michelle Obama (February Bonus Round!)
 Smiles to Go by Jerry Spinelli (March)
 The Love and Lies of Rukhsana Ali by Sabina Khan (March Bonus Round!)
+Like Water for Chocolate by Laura Esquivel (April)
+The Joy Luck Club by Amy Tan (May)
+The Essence of Jainism by Kumarpal Desai + Pure Freedom: The Jain Way of Self Reliance by Amar Salgia (June)
 ```

 See also: